BashfulHippo/jerichoos/README.md

-# JerichoOS
+# 🔒 JerichoOS

-a microkernel with capability-based security and webassembly runtime
+A microkernel with capability-based security and webassembly runtime

-## what is this
+## What is this

-basically i wanted to see if i could build an OS that runs wasm code directly on hardware with actual security (not just process isolation but real unforgeable capabilities like seL4)

-turns out you can, and it actually works on both x86-64 and arm64
+I wanted to see if I could build an OS that runs wasm code directly on hardware with actual security.
+So, not just isolation, but real unforgeable capabilities like seL4.
+Turns out you can, and it actually works on both x86-64 and arm64.

-## why would you do this
+## Why would you do this

 mostly learning - wanted to understand:
 - how microkernels actually work
-- capability security (way cooler than unix permissions)
+- capability security (way more interesting than unix permissions)
 - wasm outside the browser
 - bare metal rust development
 - dual platform support

-also edge computing kinda needs something like this - current solutions are either too heavy (docker) or too unsafe (traditional rtos)
+also edge computing needs something like this - current solutions are either too heavy (docker) or too unsafe (traditional rtos)

-## does it work
+## Does it work

-yeah. boots in ~100ms, runs 5 different wasm demos including an mqtt broker, syscalls are faster than linux apparently
+yes, boots in ~100ms, runs 5 different wasm demos including an mqtt broker, syscalls are faster than linux apparently

 see the benchmark results below or just run `./demo_x86.sh`

-## features
+## Features

 - capability tokens for resource access (cant forge them, cant escalate privileges)
 - wasm runtime using wasmi